WooCommerce Shipping Classes – How to Setup and Use

+How can WooCommerce Shipping Classes option help you in successfully running your online store business?
 Shipping cost is a big deciding factor for most online shoppers looking to make a purchase.
 Products with zero shipping fee, most often than not, enjoy higher preference than those with a fee.

 As a WooCommerce store owner, you might want to sell your products at zero shipping rate so as to attract more customers.
 Well, this might be possible if you sell items that weigh very little.